Zhuolin Qu

 $$u_t + \nabla\cdot\left(\vec{V}{\displaystyle

-MBL (bottom row) equations.
-Initial condition is a smooth
+(bottom row) equations.
+Initial condition is a smooth 2-D

 solution for the MBL equation reproduces the non-monotone